llraekll/swiftlink/README.md

 # R-Shortlinks

-An app genrating short links/URLs for every URL entered.
+A python app buiit on the framework Djangi genratins a short link/URL for every URL entered.
+The URL entered by the user is stored in the database,the app generates a URL unique 5 digit variable of numbers,uppercase letters and lowercase letters.
+It redirects too!

 # http://r-shortlinks.herokuapp.com/

 ![alt text](https://github.com/llraekll/r-shortlinks/blob/main/images/web.jpg?raw=True)

-The URL entered by the user is stored in the database,the app generates a URL unique 5 digit variable of numbers,uppercase letters and lowercase letters.
-It redirects too!